quadient/evolve-script-module-examples/csv-transform-example/README.md

 ```

 ## The conversion script description
-In this section we will walk through the source code of the script converting CSV to JSON.
+In this section, we will walk you through the source code of the script converting CSV to JSON.

 The script is in the [src/index.ts](src/index.ts) file.

-The script has two parameters - a resource path of the input and output.
+The script has two parameters – a resource path of the input and output.
 We use a resource
 connectors concept to abstract away from the details of accessing data.
 See the documentation for more details.